Why root canal's are important for your health

 Then it’s time to seal the root canal using a biocompatible material called gutta-percha.
 This step is important, as it protects the canals from bacteria and possible re-infection.

 Now all that’s left is to seal the top of the tooth with a filling where the opening was made at the start of the treatment.
-Due to the tooth being in a much weaker state now from the root canal, a crown will be recommended.
+There are some cases in which due to the tooth being in a much weaker state now from the root canal, a crown may be recommended.